Date: April 21, 2026

 Montana Hub Event

-MSU Academic Technology and Outreach is hosting a ROADS (Rovers, Observation, and Drone Survey) Hub event on May 21, 2024.
+MSU Academic Technology and Outreach is hosting a ROADS (Rovers, Observation, and Drone Survey) Hub event on April 21, 2026.
 Teams from around Montana will converge at Montana State University to share their ROADS projects.

-ROADS 2023-2024
+ROADS 2026

 NASA’s Artemis missions are the basis for this year’s ROADS program.
-At the Hub event, teams will demonstrate their solutions to several mission objectives including the following.
+At the Hub event, teams will demonstrate their solutions to several mission objectives, including the following:

 Registration